open-mmlab/mmdetection3d/docs/en/tutorials/deploy_model_tutorial.md

 # Tutorial 7: Deploy MMDet3d model in inference backend

 To solve the speed requirements of the model in actual use, usually, we deploy the trained model to inference backends.
 [MMDeploy](https://github.com/open-mmlab/mmdeploy) is OpenMMLab model deployment framework.
-Now MMDeploy has supported MMDet3d model deploy, and you can deploy the trained model to inference backends through MMDeploy.
+Now MMDeploy has supported MMDet3d model deploy, and you can deploy the trained model to inference backends by MMDeploy.

 ## Prerequist